 💡App Store Search is often the highest because the user searches on the store intending to download an app.
 Browse is often lower, however, featured apps in the Today tab can suddenly trigger many new installations from this channel.

-2. Measure your app's conversion rate across countries
+2. Measure your app's conversion rate

 In this section of Analytics, you will be able to monitor your app's conversion rate from Impressions to Downloads, Impressions to Page Views, and from Page Views to Downloads.